The Flinten Route

 Description

-Hunebed Center in Borger
+Hunebed center in Borger

 Dolmens Bronneger

-Boswachterij Exloo
+Forestry Exloo

 Many traces of the past can still be found in the rolling landscape of the Exloo forestry.
 There is a dolmen in the middle of the forest and burial mounds are everywhere.
-And just like that, at a fork, there is a thick stone next to a thick oak tree.
-This is a so-called mark stone, which used to mark the border between the marks of Odoorn, Exloo and Buinen.
+And just like that, at a junction, there is a thick stone next to a thick oak tree.
+This is a so-called markstone, which used to mark the border between the marks of Odoorn, Exloo and Buinen.
 Deeper in the forest we find several deep round craters; the so-called pingo ruins.
 These date from the Ice Age.

-Pool height and Ipsewips
+Polish height and Ipsewips

 Odoorn is first mentioned in 1327 and originated along one of the old connecting roads from Coevorden to Groningen.
-The 12th century choir of the reformed church is covered with boulders to a height of about 3 meters and the wall is more than 1 meter thick.
+The 12th century choir of the reformed church is covered with boulders up to a height of approximately 3 meters and the wall is more than 1 meter thick.
 The rest of the church dates from 1856.

 Valthe